On This Page...

 A parent’s Visitor (subclass 600) was refused for weak financial evidence and limited ties.
 We rebuilt the file with verified employment letters, consistent bank histories, and clarified travel purpose.
 The new application was granted without review.

 The delegate questioned the genuineness of a long-distance relationship.
-At the AAT we presented a dated communication chronology, joint travel history, and third-party statements.
+At the ART we presented a dated communication chronology, joint travel history, and third-party statements.
 The Tribunal set the refusal aside and remitted for grant.

 Case 3 – Skilled visa refusal cured by skills assessment update